grulex/telegram-wishlist-miniapp/README.md

 then go through the proposed process, specifying all the necessary data.
-Configure menu buttons for your bot in the bot settings (`/mybots`-> `your bot name` -> `Bot Settings` -> `Menu Button`) as url from ngrok.
+Configure menu buttons for your bot in the bot settings (`/mybots`-> `your bot name` -> `Bot Settings` -> `Menu Button`) as url from localtunnel (`https://my-unique-wishlist-subdomain.loca.lt`).

 Also, you need enable **inline mode** (`/mybots`-> `your bot name` -> `Bot Settings` -> `Inline Mode`) — it's important for function "**Share**".

 When the bot is created, it is required then to use the command `/newapp` and again go through the procedure of creating another entity - the Telegram Mini Apps application, linking it to the Telegram bot.
-You can use URL from ngrok as `Web App URL` parameter.
+You can use URL from localtunnel (`https://my-unique-wishlist-subdomain.loca.lt`) as `Web App URL` parameter.
 From now on, the created application will be available via a direct link of the form `https://t.me/{mybot}/{miniapp_short_name}`.
-Set this url as `TG_MINIAPP_URL` in the `.env` file and restart application.
+Set this url as `TG_MINIAPP_URL` in the `.env` file and restart application — it's important for correct working "share" functions.

 More info about Mini Apps here: [Telegram Mini Apps](https://core.telegram.org/bots/webapps)